mluau/mluau/README.md

 - Support for getting userdata type name via ``AnyUserData::type_name``
 - Support for dynamic userdata.
 A dynamic userdata is a userdata whose internals are not known at compile time and can hence store arbitrary data and fields.
 A dynamic userdata is created using the `Lua::create_dynamic_userdata` method, which takes the associated data to store for the userdata and a metatable.
 The metatable can be used to define methods and fields for the dynamic userdata.
 The associated data can be accessed using the `AnyUserData::dynamic_data` method, which returns a reference to the associated data to hence allow for functions that operate on the dynamic userdata.
+- Support for getting weak_lua from Threads and other primitives
+- Support for GC interrupts in Luau.

 As an example of dynamic userdata: